 Breastmilk isn’t free, even in the most creative sense of the word.
 As special as the experience was and as honored and appreciative as I was to make milk and feed my baby, breastfeeding took a toll on me.
-For as long as I nursed, I didn’t feel that my body belonged to me.
-I often felt tired and ravenous and undernourished, no matter how much I ate and drank.
-But also a bit trapped since I could never freely go very far for very long.
+For as long as I breastfed, I didn’t feel that my body belonged to me.
+I often felt tired, ravenous, and undernourished, no matter how much I ate and drank.
+But I was also a bit trapped since I could never freely go very far for long.

 Breastmilk Is Worth More Than Gold

-We mothers who have enough milk to nurse our babies are fortunate because we don’t have to go to the store to purchase the milk.
+We mothers with enough milk to breastfeed our babies are fortunate because we don’t have to go to the store to purchase the milk.
 But it is a severe understatement to say that breastmilk is “free,” and here’s why:

 Breastmilk is valuable.